openforis/sepal-doc/docs/source/modules/dwn/clip-time-series.rst

 - Landsat 5
 - Landsat 7

-If the user selects :guilabel:`planet`, the panel will ask for the Planet API key.
+If the user selects :guilabel:`planet`, the pane will ask for the **Planet API key**.

 Points
 ******

 The number of points a user wants to display can vary.
-If the user selects all, then all available points in the provided file will be used.
+If the user selects all, all available points in the provided file will be used.
 It's also possible to select a subset of them using their ID names.

 Bands
 *****